 Thank you for visiting my online home, which will give you a hint of the writing/cooking/eating/sipping world in which I am lucky—and grateful—to evolve.
 More about me below if you care.
 You will also find on this site information about articles and books I write, periodic blog posts (mostly on experimental, science-based, and professional cooking and chefs), and links to a non-exhaustive list of sites I like.

-Anne Engammare McBride writes for consumer, trade, and academic media on a variety of topics that range from entertaining to experimental cooking.
+Anne E. McBride regularly writes on topics related to professional and experimental cooking, including contributions to Food Arts, Gastronomica, the Oxford Encyclopedia of Food and Drink in America, and Food Cultures of the World (see Writings for links to articles as they appear).
 She co-authored Les Petits Macarons: Colorful French Confections to Make at Home, with Kathryn Gordon (Running Press, October 2011, now in its seventh printing) and Culinary Careers: How to Get Your Dream Job in Food (Clarkson Potter, May 2010) with Institute of Culinary Education President Rick Smilow.
 With famed pastry chef François Payard, she wrote Chocolate Epiphany: Exceptional Cookies, Cakes and Confections for Everyone (Clarkson Potter, 2008) and Bite Size: Elegant Recipes for Entertaining (William Morrow, 2006).
 She is the culinary program and editorial director for the Strategic Initiatives Group at the Culinary Institute of America, working on program development for industry leadership conferences that include Worlds of Flavor, widely acknowledged as our country’s most influential professional forum on world cuisines, food cultures, and flavor trends.
 McBride was the editor and writer of ICE’s tri-annual publication, The Main Course, for seven years, and the director of the school’s Center for Food Media between 2008 and 2011.
-She has written and edited in several capacities for magazines such as Food Arts, Gastronomica, and Fine Cooking.

 She is working towards a Ph.D. in food studies at New York University, where she taught courses on experimental cuisine, food media, communications, contemporary food issues, and careers in the food industry for six years.
 Her research focuses on the evolution of professional cooking in the United States, to better understand how we have come to think of the American chef the way we do today—someone who typically has a degree, is media savvy, and whose reach goes much beyond that of a dining room.